Pokemon Korosu (GBA)

 A: No, Pokémon Korosu is standalone, though it references events from Outlaw.

-Q: Is the game difficult?
+Q: Is it difficult?

-Q: Are there spoilers in patches?
+Q: Are there multiple regions?